Tim Chapman Collection - 1968-2012

 Conditions governing access

-The collection is in process.
 For access to this collection, please contact the Research Center at archives@historymiami.org for further information and to make an appointment.

 Physical access